Datt1994/DPTagTextView/README.md

 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C. You can install it with the following command:
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C & Swift.
+You can install it with the following command:

 ```bash
 $ gem install cocoapods